 You need to apply for honours in the second last year of your degree, with applications generally due after the release of Semester 2 results.

+Visit Canvas to find information on the application process and deadlines.
 You need to find a proposed supervisor for your application to be accepted.
-Check the list of honours supervisors and their areas of interest.
 You should do this well ahead of the application deadline as supervisor capacity is limited.

 You will need to submit a thesis proposal as part of your application, including a statement on the methodology to be used and a preliminary literature review.
 This should be discussed with your proposed supervisor before applying.